eliujulian/expenses_visualisation/readme.md

 ## Feedback

+First Feedback: "I like the different groups of households and to see how they differ in their spending.
+But to compare them I would like to know how much they spend for each one living in the household.
+Groceries for 2 people are not the same like for 4 people.
+Also if I could know more about the people living in the household I would be interested in that."

-After feedback from friends I added the option to switch between expenses for the whole household and the expenses per household member (expenses of the whole household divided by the count of its members).
+After this feedback I added the option to switch between expenses for the whole household and the expenses per household member (expenses of the whole household divided by the count of its members).
 This shows e. g. that couples with children spend more in total but much less for each member.
 It also showes that households with a male main earner spend a lot more, but they spend about the same per household member.
+Data on the particular members of a household was not available in this study.

+Second Feedback: "I think the credit card design shows very good the proportional size of the budget of the household, but I would like to know how big the budget actually is.
+I would have to add the bar all togher what is very difficult."

-I also added the titles and the total amount an no. of persons directly into the cards instead of into a legend.
+After this feedback I added the titles and the total amount an no. of persons directly into the cards instead of into a legend.
 Further feedback made me change the subtitle in the cards  between ### € for # persons and ### @ * # persons, thus making it easy to understand how the amount is calculated.

-Feedback also requested more groups to compare and did not like some others.
+Third Feedback: "The visualisation looks sometimes very cluttered when there are more than four of five charts on the page.
+They just all become very small and they are very hard to compare."

-So I removed the "Type" group because it was to convoluted and split it up between "Singel, Couple, Other", "Single Household" and "Couple Household".
+I removed the "Type" group because it was to convoluted and split it up between "Singel, Couple, Other", "Single Household" and "Couple Household".
 Age was was given to more groups, one for the younger, one for the older.
 The youngest group (< 25 years) was removed completely because the data was to sparse.
 Some subcategories were removed because the